 About me

 I have a multidisciplinary research and academic background, with a PhD in Clinical and Health Psychology (Autonomous University of Madrid; Cum Laude, International Accreditation) and a Master’s in Logic and Philosophy of Science (University of Salamanca; Extraordinary Award).
-My doctoral thesis Mental Health Without Mirrors , conducted under the supervision of Prof. María Xesús Froxán Parga (Faculty of Psychology, Autonomous University of Madrid) and Prof. Manuel de Pinedo García (Faculty of Philosophy, University of Granada), explores non-descriptivist, expressivist-like views of mind and language as a viable alternative against reductivism and eliminativism in mental health assessment and treatment, emphasizing their consequences for the doxastic understanding of delusions.
+My interdisciplinary doctoral thesis Mental Health Without Mirrors, conducted under the supervision of Prof. María Xesús Froxán Parga (Faculty of Psychology, Autonomous University of Madrid) and Prof. Manuel de Pinedo García (Faculty of Philosophy, University of Granada), explored non-descriptivist, expressivist-like views of mind and language as a viable alternative against reductivism and eliminativism in mental health assessment and treatment, emphasizing their consequences for the doxastic understanding of delusions.

 Research interests